 - The Intermediate RiderCourse® (IRC) is designed for riders who were unsuccessful in passing the skills test of the BRC within the past 12 months or anyone who has successfully completed the BRC.
 The course provides an opportunity for more riding practice and a re-test for students who did not pass the Basic Rider Course the first time.

-- The Experienced RiderCourse® (ERC) is intended for riders with a minimum of one year and/or 1,000 miles of recent riding experience and who want to further hone their riding skills.
+- The Experienced RiderCourse® (ERC) is a one-day course designed for riders who already have basic skills and possess a motorcycle license.
 Riders in this course use their own motorcycles to complete the exercises which focus on collision avoidance, cornering techniques and slow speed handling.
+It is an excellent refresher course for practicing and renewing basic rider skills as well as for taking strong skills to the next level.